Skip to main content

 Challenge #3: Lack of Knowledge on Safety Laws and Regulations

-As a new business owner or safety professional, it might be overwhelming to understand all the often-complicated safety laws and regulations, let alone keep up with them.
+As a new business owner or safety professional, it might be overwhelming to understand all the often-complicated safety laws and regulations enforced by the HSE in Great Britain and the HSA in Ireland, let alone keep up with them.
 They are constantly changing and evolving to create safer workplaces.
 This creates a knowledge gap that may lead to non-compliance, whose consequences can be quite fatal for your employees and business.

 Challenge #4: Poor Communication Between Roles